 Monastics may be denied sex and marriage, and work hard for minimum pay year after year.
 They are cheap workers indeed.
-They work and discover in time that they have lost valuable time for finding a mate and marry when the body is still young, and also get into serious troubles with other monks and nuns before they have had enough and flee - maybe scarred for life, and maybe not.
+They work and some discover in time that they lost valuable time for finding a mate and marry when the body was still young and agile, and also get into serious troubles with other monks and nuns before they have had enough and flee - maybe scarred for life; maybe not.

-Fleeing monastics may think they are through with the highsounding, empty phrases they were once bombarded with, but thoughts have their hold deep in the mind and show up to others as odious ideas or humbug.
-That maybe a problem to some, a problem that they may not get aware of for a long time.
+Fleeing monastics may think they are through with empty phrases and faulty teachings they were once bombarded with, but . . . they may have wrong notions deep inside for a long time.

-Many enthralled guys have entered Self-Realization Fellowship, SRF, to discover they got into a fix ther, in some ways like bewitched guys who find themselves in a plight but fail to make a mutiny that lasts or overthrows gurus or leaders "above".
+Many enthralled guys have entered Self-Realization Fellowship, SRF, to discover they got into a fix there, in some ways like bewitched guys who find themselves in a plight, but fail to make a mutiny that lasts or overthrows gurus or leaders "above".

 Be that as it may, SRF-marred, former SRF monastics have blamed their superiors in the SRF monastic order for many problems, but not the guru that started a church that turned cultwards.
 There are many questions, such as "Are monastics or ex-monastics slaves of indoctrination against marriage or worse?"
 If so, how far does that term apply?

 Let us take a closer look at "the baboon" - the id-ridden person.
 The use of 'baboon' to refer to human id is metaphoric.
 It is not implied that humans are animals.
 The animals do not brew and drink beer, to point out a difference.

 Cults, sects and swindles